 A new study led by Stanford scientists suggests that fishing bans don’t hurt fishing communities.
 Such bans hold the potential to aid fish to survive.
 It can also prevent overfished regions without hurting people’s livelihoods.

 Scientists specifically tracked vessels during a short-lived trawling moratorium in the Adriatic Sea and found that fishers maintained their catch levels by fishing elsewhere.
-For that purpose, scientists used a common onboard technology, Automatic Identification System, that regularly transmits data as a way of preventing collisions.
+For that purpose, scientists used a common onboard technology, Automatic Identification System, that regularly transmits data to prevent collisions.

-Scientists found that fishing vessels who complied with a one-year fishing ban maintained their catch levels by moving to other areas.
+Scientists found that fishing vessels that complied with a one-year fishing ban maintained their catch levels by moving to other areas.

 In view of the gathering’s discoveries that the boycott did not hurt yields, the General Fisheries Commission for the Mediterranean Sea and the European Union expanded the conclusion for an extra three years.
 Pending assessment of the boycott’s advantages, it might be broadened further.

-The study also holds promise for other highly exploited areas around the world where enforcement is challenging.
-In addition, the study also suggests that some of the dislodged angling influenced other delicate living spaces – a drawback that Elahi and Micheli plan to analyze all the more nearly in up and coming examination.
+The study also holds promise for other highly exploited areas where enforcement is challenging.
+In addition, the study also suggests that some of the dislodged angling influenced other delicate living spaces – a drawback that Elahi and Micheli plan to analyze all the more nearly in up-and-coming examinations.